top of page

 The Maryland Palestrina Choir

 We specialize in the performance of choral music from the late fifteenth through early seventeenth centuries.
 Our group is fun and relaxed, but committed to pursuing excellent musicianship and expression.
-An a working group exploring the connection between poetry, song, and historical performance at UMD, we are composed of both graduate and undergraduate students, but as a “town and gown” ensemble we also have many alumni, faculty, staff, and community members.
-It is a primary goal of the group to foster friendship and growth across various disciplines and ages.
+As a “town and gown” ensemble, we are composed of faculty/staff, undergraduate and graduate students, as well as community members connected to the University of Maryland.
+In addition to exploring the connection between poetry, song, and historical performance at UMD, our primary goal as a group is to foster friendship and growth across various disciplines and ages.

 History